wikimedia/mediawiki-services-open-nsfw/README.md

 **Note:** Currently broken without patching Blubber; see https://phabricator.wikimedia.org/T227919.

-The branch at https://github.com/mdholloway/blubber/tree/python-fix contains the commit adding the `use-system-flag` declaration used in the Blubberfile here, cherry-picked on top of the latest Debian release.
+The Blubber fork branch at https://github.com/mdholloway/blubber/tree/python-fix contains the commit adding the `use-system-flag` declaration used in the Blubberfile here, cherry-picked on top of the latest Debian release.

 ## API usage